Parable of the Renegades

 Every sound in the room fell into silence.
 Even the crickets and owls outside stopped making noise.

-Lucas shifted his weight backward and burned with the biggest overheat to his face thus far.
+Lucas shifted his weight backward and burned with the brightest overheat to his face thus far.
 By all means did he not expect Rio to say anything like that.
 So infernal was this heat, he failed to realize that he had lost his balance and spilled off the bed with the wooden floor ready to break his fall and make it painful.

 His head and back would’ve landed with a nerve-wracking thud and the red string would have snapped prematurely if it wasn’t for a timely hand that grabbed him by his sleeved wrist just as he was mere inches away from the hard surface.
 Lucas opened his eyes to the savior above him.
 An amused Rio slowly pulled him back to her side, contrary to his expectation that she was going to drop him after putting him in a state of false security.